gquetel/gaur/README.md

 ## Data extraction

-This first step aims to extract information (right now we focus on lexical information) from BISON grammars which will be fed to NLP techniques to associate labels to each rule.
-We currently extract left-hand side nonterminal names, right-hand side terminals, and alphabetic words found in the action code.
+This first step aims to extract information (right now we focus on lexical information) from BISON grammars which will be fed to NLP mechanisms to associate labels to each rule.
+We currently extract left-hand side nonterminal names, right-hand side terminals, and attempt to extract any function call in the action code.
 The extraction output format is a comma-separated file where each line corresponds to a grammar rule.
 Rules are suffixed by a number that corresponds to the number of the extracted rule in its group of rules.
 Here is what is extracted for the update_stmt rule from the MySQL grammar:
 ```
-update_stmt.0,UPDATE_SYM SET_SYM , NEW_PTN PT_update column_list value_list
+column_attribute.5,ON_SYM UPDATE_SYM , PT_on_update_column_attr
 ```

 ## Semantic similarity computation